kwizzad/kwizzad-sdk-web/README.md

   // Request and preload an ad.
 If you want your page to become responsive faster, you can
   // choose to call `render`/`requestAd` later, when your page's main content has finished loading. var kwizzad = new Kwizzad({
+    // Replace this API key with the one you got from the Kwizzad publisher support team.
     apiKey: 'b81e71a86cf1314d249791138d642e6c4bd08240f21dd31811dc873df5d7469d',
+    // Replace this placement name with the one you got from the Kwizzad publisher support team.
     placementId: 'web_sdk_test',
   }).render().requestAd({
     // By supplying user data, your users can get better targeted ads.
 Each attribute is optional.